thumblemonks/riot/README.markdown

 Other macros are available; for a complete overview, see {Riot::AssertionMacro}.

 A common pattern is to make assertions on the return value of some attribute or method on the `topic` -- to simplify this, we have provided an easy to use shorthand.
-Simply give a Symbol as the first argument to `asserts` and leave out the block.
+Simply give a Symbol as the first argument to `asserts` and leave out the block:

     asserts(:first).equals("foo")

 If you're like me, you like to write a bunch of failing tests for a context and then make them pass.
 This can easily be done by simply calling an `asserts` or `should` command with no block returning the actual value.

     asserts("something special")
     should("do something special")

 Both of the above tests will fail.
 You can use this similar to a `should_eventually`.
 The difference is that `should_eventually` is not technically a failure and will therefore be ignored in time by (based on my experience).
 The above two blocks will actually show up as failures and should hopefully drive you to making them pass.

 ### Reading Riot's output

 Riot can output the test results in several ways, the default being *story reporting*.
 With this reporter, the output looks like the following:

     !!!plain
     An Array
-      + asserts is empty
+      + asserts it is empty
     An Array with one element
-      + asserts is not empty
+      + asserts it is not empty
-      + asserts returns the element on #first
+      + asserts it returns the element on #first

     3 passes, 0 failures, 0 errors in 0.000181 seconds

 The various shorthands and macros are built in a way that ensures expressive and specific feedback, e.g. the assertion

     asserts(:full_name).matches(/^\w+ \w+$/)